Galaxy growth by merging in the nearby universe: Method

 \subsection{Merger rate}

-We can estimate the merger rate $\Gamma_i$ of galaxies from sample $i$ into galaxies from sample $s$ per galaxy from the spectroscopic sample per unit time by:
+We can estimate the merger rate $\Gamma_i$ of galaxies from sample $i$ into galaxies from sample $s$ per spectroscopic galaxy per unit time by:

-The mean fractional rate of growth of mass of galaxies from spectroscopic subsample $s$ from accretion of galaxies from imaging subsample $i$ is:
+The mean fractional stellar-mass accretion rate of galaxies from spectroscopic subsample $s$ from merging with galaxies from imaging subsample $i$ per unit time is:

-The shortest conceivable merger time $t_{merge,i}$ estimate (which produces the largest conceivable estimate of the merger rate) is the orbital time $t_{orbit}$.
-A more realistic estimate is a time $t_{DF,i}$ based on dynamical friction.
-But in principle all of these times can be underestimates (and hence any merger rate based on close pairs can be an overestimate) because there is undoubtedly a large number of close pairs that will not merge on any short timescale.
-In what follows, we present the (short) orbital time $t_{orbit}$ and (more realistic) dynamical friction time $t_{DF,i}$ as two options, but then interpret our merger rate estimates as upper limits.
+In principle, all merger rate estimates depend on the radius $r_{close}$ inside of which we have counted close pairs.
+However in this work, we are interested in the instant merger rate estimates, which means that we are interested in the range of $r_{close} \ll r_c$, and this range can be reached using our fit lines.
+Another reason why we use our fit lines instead of using the data points at very small scales, is that the error bars due to the shot noise for each subsample are very large.
+From these fit lines in Figures~\ref{fig:nwpredWITHred} through \ref{fig:nwpblueWITHblue} we know, over the range of interest ($r_{close} \ll r_c$) $w_{si}(r_p)$ scales like $r_p^{-1}$, $\xi(r)$ scales like $r^{-2}$, $N_i^*$ and $M_{i}^*$ scale (something) like $r_{close}$.
+Similarly, both of the time-scales ($t_{KW,i}$ and $t_{BT,i}$) scale like $r_{close}$.
+For this reason, at $r_{close} \ll r_c$ the above merger and accretion rates do \emph{not} depend strongly on $r_{close}$.

-All of these merger rate estimates depend, in principle, on the radius $r_{close}$ inside of which we have counted close pairs.
-However, from these fit lines over the range of interest ($r_p < 50 \, \hKpc$) in Figures~\ref{fig:nwpredWITHred} through \ref{fig:nwpblueWITHblue} we know, $w_{si}(r_p)$ scales (something) like $r_p^{-1}$, $\xi(r)$ scales (something) like $r^{-2}$, $N_i^*$ and $M_{i}^*$ scale (something) like $r_{close}$.
-Similarly, both time-scales (orbital and dynamical-friction) scale like $r_{close}$.
-For this reason, the inferred merger and accretion rates (which are based on ratios of $N_i^*$ or $M_i^*$ with the timescales) do \emph{not} depend strongly on the choice of $r_{close}$ at $r_{close} < 50 \, \hKpc$.
+In this work, we use these two merger time estimates: $t_{BT,i}$ from \cite{Binney87a} and $t_{KW,i}$ from \cite{kitzbichler08a}.
+Both of them depend on the orbital merger time $t_{orbit}$: